 So, there are over a million neighborhoods in Savannah that consider themselves distinct.
 On top of that, residents will outline over a million different neighborhood borders.
-That is to say, the regions of Savannah are slightly...schizophrenic.
-There are however, a few distinct districts where you can easily find an apartment that suits your lifestyle and needs.
+There are a few distinct districts where you can easily find an apartment that suits your lifestyle and needs.

 Downtown and Historic Districts

-Are you a young dandy with a decent income who enjoys promenading in historic squares?
-Well, then the downtown and historic districts are right for you.
 Historic homes divided into apartments of varying sizes, as well as a few new condo and apartment developments, await you downtown.
-Besides being close to the economic center of Savannah, there are also a number of shops, restaurants and bars in the historic district to keep you and your family entertained.
+Besides being close to the economic center of Savannah, there are also a number of shops, restaurants and bars in the historic district to keep you entertained.
 Prices for two bedrooms in this area range greatly, with smaller places going for $700-900 and larger homes and newer rentals going for $1200-1500.

 Midtown proper is located directly south of the downtown and historic districts and also has its fair share of charming Victorian homes and charming squares.
-The areas surrounding Midtown, however, also have a number of desirable rentals, particularly for younger families looking for a quieter lifestyle than the rambling, bohemian ways of downtowners.
-If this appeals to you, check out Midtown and its bordering neighborhoods, including Thomas Square and Ardsley Park.
+The areas surrounding Midtown, however, also have a number of desirable rentals.
+Check out Midtown and its bordering neighborhoods, including Thomas Square and Ardsley Park.

 Again, prices in Midtown vary greatly, depending on the rental type.
 Two bedroom apartments in older buildings generally go for $650-800, while single-family homes and newer developments will have price tags of $800-900.